prabhu150-zz/TheBookWorm/README.md

 3. Buyer has the ability to see his previous orders ie number of items bought,money spent on tax/shipping
 4. Buyer can add/remove items from cart dynamically when browsing through their catalog
 5. Seller can bulk add all their books directly from an excel file.
 Since the column names directly affect database schema, I have kept the files in the assets folder.
-3 seperate files for 3 different sellers.
+3 seperate files for 3 different sellers.Next release will allow users to directly upload the excel file to see their changes reflected in the inventory.
 6. Seller can view/delete/modify the items in their inventory
 7. Seller can see who their customers are and how many products they have bought from them.
 They can see how much money they have spent on shipping/tax for just their items in the user's aggregated order and see their revenue.